deekaart/Rick-And-Morty-Fandom/README.md

 # Rick and Morty Characters

 ## API
-Whole application used the <a href="https://www.rickandmortyapi.com/" alt="rick and morty api website"> Rick and Morty API</a> for getting the list of all characters and their detailed infos.
+Application uses <a href="https://www.rickandmortyapi.com/" target="_blank" alt="rick and morty api website"> Rick and Morty API</a> for getting the list of all characters and their detailed infos.

 ## 3rd Party Frameworks

 - SnapKit
 - Kingfisher